 Pu has come under scrutiny by Chinese authorities as a result of both his free-speech cases and his political beliefs.
 In 1989, Pu joined the pro-democracy movement; in 2008, he was one of the original signers of Charter 08, a manifesto calling for fundamental changes in China, including an independent legal system, freedom of association, and the elimination of one-party rule.

 On 13 June 2014 Pu was formally arrested for “creating a public disturbance” and “illegally obtaining the personal information of citizens”.
-In November it was revealed that the police had added additional more serious crimes to the charge sheet, namely “incitement to subvert state power” and “incitement to racial hatred”.
-Although Pu’s legal team have not adopted a high profile defence, his supporters agree that his case must be kept in the public eye.
+In November it was revealed that the police had added additional more serious charges, namely “incitement to subvert state power” and “incitement to racial hatred”.

 In 2015, Pu Zhiqiang learned that he is charged with ‘inciting ethnic hatred’ and ‘picking quarrels and provoking trouble’.
-His lawyers believes he risks a 8 year prison sentence.
+His lawyers believes he risks an 8 year prison sentence.
 In May, he ended third on the shortlist of the L4L Award jury.
+In December of 2015 Pu Zhiqiang was given a three year suspended sentence.
+In April 2016 Pu confirmed to Reuters that he had been formally disbarred.